nats-io/nats.net.v1/README.md

 * NATSTimeoutException - The exception that is thrown when a NATS operation times out.

 ## Miscellaneous
-Known Issues
+###Known Issues
 * Some unit tests are incomplete or fail.
 This is due to long connect times with the underlying .NET TCPClient API, issues with the tests themselves, or bugs (This IS an alpha).
-* There can be an issue with a flush hanging in some situations.
-I'm looking into it.
+* In the original v0.1-alphai release, there was an issue with a flush hanging in some situations.
+This has been fixed in the current code base and will be included in the next release.

-TODO
-* API documentation
+###TODO
 * WCF bindings
 * Strong name the assembly

 ## License